Murdocke23/Coursera-JH-Data-Science---Getting-and-Cleaning-Data-Course-Project--MDT-/CodeBook.md

 Transformed Study Data
 =======================================
+This project's script modifies the original study data into a new data set that:
+* combines separate "train" and "test" datasets into a single "combined" dataset
+* adds more descriptive labels to feature data, as well as descriptive factor values for activity data
+* extracts mean and standard deviation values from the combined dataset
+* summarizes and exports a new data set providing the average of the extracted values for each combination of subject and activity in the study

-This project's script modifies the original study data into a new data set that represents the mean values of original feature data for all combinations of subjects and activities.
+The final output represents the mean values of original feature data for all combinations of subjects and activities.
 Each element is explained more below.

 Subject Data